MagicLab-team/PinterestLayout/README.md

 ## Tips

+### Headers/Footers

-- PinterestLayout fully supports collection view headers and footers.
-So you can have may sections.
+PinterestLayout fully supports collection view headers and footers.
+So you can have many sections.

+### When you load data from service

-- In case you load data asynchronously please follow next steps:
+In case you load data asynchronously please follow next steps:

 1. Do not use PinterestVC as parent class to your view controller.
 Use [custom cell approach](#using-custom-cell).
 2. Make sure server returns image sorce with its sizes (height and width)
 ```json